 - When running as a validating resolver forwarding all queries to another resolver, named could crash with an assertion failure.
 These crashes occurred when the configured forwarder sent a broken DS response and named failed its attempts to find a proper one instead.
 This has been fixed.
-[GL #3439] - Non-dynamic zones that inherit dnssec-policy from the view or options blocks were not marked as inline-signed and therefore never scheduled to be re-signed.
+[GL #3439] - DNS compression is no longer applied to the root name (.) if it is repeatedly used in the same RRset.
+[GL #3423] - Non-dynamic zones that inherit dnssec-policy from the view or options blocks were not marked as inline-signed and therefore never scheduled to be re-signed.
 This has been fixed.
-[GL #3438] - The old max-zone-ttl zone option was meant to be superseded by the max-zone-ttl option in dnssec-policy; however, the latter option was not fully effective.
-This has been corrected: zones no longer load if they contain TTLs greater than the limit configured in dnssec-policy.
-For zones with both the old max-zone-ttl option and dnssec-policy configured, the old option is ignored, and a warning is generated.
-[GL #2918] - rndc dumpdb -expired was fixed to include expired RRsets, even if stale-cache-enable is set to no and the cache-cleaning time window has passed.
+[GL #3438] - rndc dumpdb -expired was fixed to include expired RRsets, even if stale-cache-enable is set to no and the cache-cleaning time window has passed.
 [GL #3462]